TriageLogic Presents at Healthcare Call Center Times Annual Conference

 The TriageLogic team discussed tips on hiring, training, and managing employees for a remote triage call center.
 Ravi and Marci presented alongside Mitch Lieber, President of the contact center consulting firm Lieber and Associates, and Cyndy Orrys, Contact Center Director at Henry Ford Health System.

 Marci Lawing said, “Our workshop was a success and the crowd asked lots of questions.”
-She continued speaking about the conference and said, “It was fun seeing what technology is available and network with people that are just as passionate about telemedicine as we are.”
+She continued speaking about the conference and said, “It was fun seeing what technology is available and networking with people that are just as passionate about telemedicine as we are.”

 Marci’s portion of the workshop highlighted the importance of being thorough and up front in the interview process with the qualifications and demands required of a triage nurse working remotely for a call center.
 She also discusses the importance of establishing a support system for employees.
 Using tools like Spark or Skype can help the virtual team develop a sense of community.
 Managers should also implement a recognition program to promote productivity and aid in the retention of employees.
 Other support tools include company newsletters, to keep everyone “in the loop,” and virtual get-togethers that help put a face with a voice or name.